 The French Brasserie

 The chic décor says 21st century, but The French Brasserie’s menu is all about tradition.
-From escargots and cassoulet to crème brûlée, it will set off accordion music in your head.
-On Wednesday nights in winter, say bonjour to the boeuf bourguignon and a glass of wine for $40.
+From escargots and cassoulet to crème brûlée, it’ll set off accordion music in your head.
+On Wednesday nights in winter, say bonjour to the boeuf bourguignon and a glass of wine for $30.
+Until 21 August.

 Inspired by Paris steakhouse Le Relais de l’Entrecôte, this restaurant is famous for its Cape Grim pasture-fed porterhouse.
-Entrecote – Paris Steakhouse & Winebar, which is opposite the Royal Botanic Gardens, does much more than beef though.
-Like $2 oysters and $12 Mumm Champagne during the daily 4-6pm happy hour.
+Entrecote – Paris Steakhouse & Winebar, opposite the Royal Botanic Gardens, does much more than beef though.
+Like $4.5 oysters and $12 Mumm Champagne during the daily 4-6pm happy hour.

 An instant classic when it opened in 1996, this bistro is like a petit slice of Paris in the heart of Melbourne.
 The trompe l’oeil painted ceiling, huge vintage French advertising poster and wood panelling will transport you before the first bite of bouillabaisse.
 Next to the Athenaeum and opposite the Regent, Bistrot d’Orsay is perfect for pre or post-theatre indulgence.

 One of Australia’s most acclaimed French chefs, Philippe Mouchel trained under Paul Bocuse and is a Good Food Guide Legends Award winner.
 So you know a meal at Philippe is going to be special, from hors d’oeuvres to petits fours.
-During winter, enjoy a live jazz duo, bar snacks and discounted drinks, including Champagne, 6-8pm on the first Monday of the month.
+During winter, enjoy a live jazz duo, bar snacks and discounted drinks, including Champagne, 6 to 8pm on the first Monday of the month.

-Inspired by the crepe stalls of Paris, this former newspaper stand has been transformed into Melbourne’s sweetest little takeaway place.
+Inspired by the crêpe stalls of Paris, this former newspaper stand has been transformed into Melbourne’s sweetest little takeaway place.
 Being handed an authentic treat with a genuinely French-accented “bon appétit!” is an easy way to brighten your day.
-Especially on Bastille Day, when La Petite Creperie is celebrating with extended trading hours, decorations and live music.
-If you want to treat yourself to a sit-down feast, head to their sister venue in Hardware Lane.
+Get creative and build your own flavours at their vintage caravan Lucile in QV Square or at their glistening stall on the corner of Little Collins and Swanston streets.

 Guillaume Brahimi trained at three-star Michelin restaurants in Paris under celebrated chef Joël Robuchon before opening the Sydney Opera House’s flagship restaurant.
 These days his outlook is more smart-casual French bistro classics, so no need for tiaras at his Crown venture, Bistro Guillaume.

 The très petit CBD offshoot of a South Melbourne Market favourite, Agathe Patisserie was an instant hit when it opened in 2017.
-Pastries of Parisian perfection, including almond croissants and escargots, await at an unexpected little serving window under some stairs in Royal Arcade.
+Pastries of Parisian perfection with an innovative twist, including pandan or matcha infused croissants, await at an unexpected little serving window under some stairs in Royal Arcade.
 Bon appétit, treat-seekers!

 La Belle Miette